 Brownie pancakes are chocolate pancakes made from scratch using cocoa powder, buttermilk, and chocolate chips, among other simple pantry staples.
 The flavor will remind you of a fudgy brownie, but with a light and fluffy pancake texture.
 When topped with a chocolate drizzle, they become a whole other level of spectacular.

 Make these for Father’s Day, Valentine’s Day, a special birthday, or just indulge on any given day because you’re a chocolate lover and pancake lover living your best life.
-You should also try whole wheat double chocolate pancakes!
+You should also try whole wheat double chocolate pancakes and s’mores pancakes!

 Believe it or not, you can even make these gluten-free and refined sugar-free, with a simple swap of ingredients!
 Make a couple of batches, freeze some for later, and keep this recipe handy for when the chocolate cravings come calling!